Close

 June 16

-opens in a new windowThe Unconquered City opens in a new windowImage Place holder of - 24 by K. A. Doore
+opens in a new windowThe Unconquered City opens in a new windowImage Placeholder of - 69 by K. A. Doore

 Seven years have passed since the Siege—a time when the hungry dead had risen—but the memories still haunt Illi Basbowen.
 Though she was trained to be an elite assassin, now the Basbowen clan act as Ghadid’s militia force protecting the resurrected city against a growing tide of monstrous guul that travel across the dunes.
 Illi’s worst fears are confirmed when General Barca arrives, bearing news that her fledgling nation, Hathage, also faces this mounting danger.
 How much can she sacrifice to protect everything she knows from devastation?

-opens in a new windowGlorious opens in a new windowPlaceholder of -4 by Gregory Benford and Larry Niven
+opens in a new windowGlorious opens in a new windowPoster Placeholder of - 20 by Gregory Benford and Larry Niven

 Audacious astronauts encounter bizarre, sometimes deadly life forms, and strange, exotic, cosmic phenomena, including miniature black holes, dense fields of interstellar plasma, powerful gravity-emitters, and spectacularly massive space-based, alien-built labyrinths.
 Tasked with exploring this brave, new, highly dangerous world, they must also deal with their own personal triumphs and conflicts.